 - Fire or explosion onboard

-It’s vital that operators are trained how to properly handle their vessels and know what to do should an emergency situation happen.
+It’s vital that boat operators are trained how to properly handle their vessels and know what to do should an emergency situation happen.

 Recreational Boat Safety

 There are a number of safety steps that all operators and passengers on recreational boats can take to minimize the risk of accidents, severe injury, and death out on the water.
-Some tips for operators include:
+Some tips for boat operators include:

 - Know how to operate and maintain your vessel in good working order

 - Maintain your required safety equipment to USCG guidelines